(some recent independent films NOT from this festival are

 from friends.
 Some good old teenage rebellion that seems to me not to get out

-would say, landlords fear young girls as tenants more than anything else,
+the 70s, they would say, landlords fear young girls as tenants more than

-throwing lavender paint down the toilet and stuff—this film could have used
+anything else, throwing lavender paint down the toilet and stuff—this film

 min, rec NC-17) is an experimental trilogy of three short films.
 (1) “The